- Faith and Worship

 In 11th grade, I began to have questions and doubts about my faith.
 I wondered about the existence of God, whether or not the Bible is true, and whether or not prayer actually worked.
 These doubts caused me confusion and turmoil, but ultimately turned me toward God in a new way.

 I began reading about these things and listening to podcasts and videos from priests about these topics.
 With help from these priests, my faith was strengthened, and I also grew to love and admire the work these priests did.
 Because they had been a blessing in my life, I wanted to offer the same kind of blessing to others.

-I attended the annual Come and See Retreat put on by the seminarians of the diocese.
-After hearing the stories of many of the seminarians and praying the Divine Office and Mass with them, God gave me an overwhelming sense of peace in following him.
+I attended the annual Come and See retreat put on by the seminarians of the diocese.
+After hearing the stories of many of the seminarians and praying the divine office and celebrating Mass with them, God gave me an overwhelming sense of peace in following him.
 I began to truly love the idea of serving as a priest, and was convinced that I had a calling to the priesthood.

 During my senior year, I ignored this calling through a lack of trust in God and a lack of prayer.
 I began to put my own agenda over God’s and chose to go to the University of Nebraska, my dad’s alma mater.
 In my time there, my self-confidence waned and something didn’t feel right.
 I was in a Catholic fraternity with other Catholic guys, but I felt very different from most of the guys around me.

 Over Christmas break last year, I attended Dc.
 Nelson Rubio’s diaconate ordination.
 Once again, God greeted me with an overwhelming sense of peace at the thought of surrendering myself to him to become a priest.
 After two years of God calling me to take the next step toward the priesthood, I finally did so.